 Coordination of care – reduce re-traumatisation

-Taking the opportunity to have ‘reachable moments’ or ‘teachable moments’ with young people when they attend as victims of violence, is ingrained in healthcare practice as the right thing to do.
-We are taught about the importance of safeguarding young people and ensuring that we find out all the details.
+Taking the opportunity to have ‘reachable moments’ or ‘teachable moments’ with young people when they attend as victims of violence is ingrained in healthcare practice as the right thing to do.
+We are taught the importance of safeguarding young people and ensuring we find out all the details.
 However, there may be some issues with this.
 We risk re-traumatising the young person by questioning them about the incident on numerous occasions.

 Think about what you need to know.
 As healthcare professionals, we do not need to investigate the incident.
 Our main role is to ensure the young person feels safe, is receiving excellent care, and has appropriate referrals made.
 Use the expert teams around you to help you with this, such as third sector organisations like St Giles Trust.
 There may be times when you need to ask for some information but do this in a sensitive and supportive way.
 Be specific about the information you need and why: “If you feel able to answer a question about the incident, I do need to ask you XY so that I can put in the referral I am doing for you to XY.”

 Some things to consider when dealing with these cases: